 1. Martha Stewart’s Pasta Cake

 Our first recipe is a meatless, yet rich and tasty version of the pasta cake.
-Martha Stewart explores a more eggy version of the pasta cake which leads this one to be more rich in flavor and very filling.
+Martha Stewart explores a more eggy version of the dish which leads this one to be more rich in flavor and very filling.
 With its spinach and egg base, it is a subtle nod to a quiche.
-Due to the structure of the pasta cake needing to be firm, this is not a saucy dish, but rather a dense and sliceable one with nice flavors.
+Due to the structure of this dish needing to be firm, this is not a saucy dish, but rather a dense and sliceable one with nice flavors.

-The pecorino and the ricotta add a tanginess to the cake that makes it a yummy take on a pasta bake.
+The pecorino and the ricotta add a tanginess to this recipe that makes it a yummy take on a pasta bake.
 The pretty cake-like presentation, along with the creaminess of the ricotta and nutmeg, up this recipe to being worthy of a date night meal.
 But its simple ingredients and easy preparation, make this recipe enjoyable for a family as well.